Anorexia NervosaSkip to the navigation

 - Tell someone who can make a difference, like a parent, teacher, counselor, or doctor.
-A person with anorexia may insist that she doesn't need help, but she does.
-The sooner she gets treatment, the sooner she will be healthy again.
+A person with anorexia may insist that help isn't needed, but it is.
+The sooner the person gets treatment, the sooner he or she will be healthy again.

 Frequently Asked Questions